Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python: Discussion and future work

+\item According to the results of ablation analysis (\RQ{3}), the three proposed type hints, i.e., identifiers, code context, and VTHs are all effective and positively contribute to the performance of \name.
+This result does not come at the expense of generalizability; our visible type analysis is not more sophisticated than what an IDE like PyCharm or VSCode do to determine available types for, e.g., auto-completion purposes.

-Despite the superiority of Type4Py over state-of-the-art approaches Typilus and TypeWriter, Type4Py cannot make a correct prediction for types beyond its pre-defined (albeit large) type clusters.
-For example, it currently cannot synthesize types, meaning that it will never suggest a type such as \texttt{Optional[Map[str, int]]} if it does not exist in its type clusters.
-To address this, future research can explore pointer networks \cite{vinyals2015pointer} or a GNN model that captures type system rules.
+\item Both \name and Typilus cannot make a correct prediction for types beyond their pre-defined (albeit very large) type clusters.
+For example, they currently cannot synthesize types, meaning that they will never suggest a type such as \texttt{Optional[Dict[str, int]]} if it does not exist in their type clusters.
+To address this, future research can explore pointer networks~\cite{vinyals2015pointer} or a GNN model that captures type system rules.

+\item We believe that \name's VSC extension is one step forward towards improving developers' productivity by using machine-aided code tools.
+In this case, the VSC extension aids Python developers to retrofit types for their existing codebases.
+After gathering sufficiently large telemetry data from the usage of \name, we will study how to improve \name's ranking and quality of predictions for, ultimately, a better user experience. \end{itemize}